 Rule ID Rule description Cross reference [RSG-55] A TRACE request MUST NOT be idempotent.
-[RSG-56] The value of the Via HTTP header field MUST act to track the request chain.
-The May Ferryards UTTD has designed MUCT has used to allow the allow [RSG-57] The Max-Forwards HTTP header field MUST be used to allow the client to limit the length of the request chain.
+0.0001010100 - · · [RSG-56] The value of the Via HTTP header field MUST act to track the request chain.
+[RSG-57] The Max-Forwards HTTP header field MUST be used to allow the client to limit the length of the request chain.
 [RSG-59] Responses to TRACE MUST NOT be cached.
-[100 00] [RSG-61] An OPTIONS request MUST be idempotent.
+[RSG-61] An OPTIONS request MUST be idempotent.
 [RSG-70] A Web API MUST use query parameters to implement pagination.
 [RSG-71] A Web API MUST NOT use HTTP headers to implement pagination.
 [RSG-74] A Web API MUST support sorting.
 [RSG-75] In order to specify a multi-attribute sorting criterion, a query parameter MUST be used.
-The value of this parameter is a comma-separated list of sort keys and sort directions either 'asc' for ascending or 'desc' for descending MAY be appended to each sort key, separated by the colon ':' character.
-The default direction MUST be specified by the server in case that a sort direction is not specified for a key. case that a soft direction is not specified for a key.
-[RSG-76] A Web API SHOULD return the sorting criteria in the response. [ [RSG-78] A Web API MUST support returning the number of items in a collection.
-[RSG-79] A query parameter MUST be used to support returning the number of items in a collection.
-[RSG-81] A Web API MAY support returning the number of items in a collection inline, i.e., as the part of the response that contains the collection itself.
+The value of this parameter is a comma-separated list of sort keys and sort directions either 'asc' for ascending or 'desc' for descending MAY be appended to each sort key, separated by the colon ":' character.
+The default direction MUST be specified by the server in case that a sort direction is not specified for a key.
+[RSG-76] A Web API SHOULD return the sorting criteria in the response.
+[RSG-78] A Web API MUST support returning the number of items in a collection.
+1000 701 A MUOTI [RSG-79] A query parameter MUST be used to support returning the number of items in a collection.
+[DCC 04] A Wale A DI MAY assessed and survival at the assessed of items in a sellection [RSG-81] A Web API MAY support returning the number of items in a collection inline, i.e., as the part of the response that contains the collection itself.
 A query parameter MUST be used.
-[RSG-85] A Carries Contract MUCT area; to the grammar supported (such as [K3G-65] A Service Contract MUST specify the grammar supported (such as fields, functions, keywords, and operators).
-[RSG-86] The query parameter "q" MUST be used. · · [RSG-87] On the protocol level, a Web API MUST return an appropriate HTTP status code selected from the list of standard HTTP Status Codes.
+A query parameter 10001 be used.
+[RSG-85] A Service Contract MUST specify the grammar supported (such as [1100-00] fields, functions, keywords, and operators). notae, ranotiene, neyworde, and operatore).
+[RSG-86] The query parameter "q" MUST be used.
+[4 4 [RSG-87] On the protocol level, a Web API MUST return an appropriate HTTP , status code selected from the list of standard HTTP Status Codes.
 [RSJ-88] On the application level, a Web API MUST return a payload reporting the error in adequate granularity.
-The code and message attributes are mandatory, the details attribute is conditionally mandatory and target, status, moreInfo, and internalMessage attributes are optional.
-[RSG-89] Errors MUST NOT expose security-critical data or internal technical [1/00-09] details, such as call stacks in the error messages.
+The code and message attributes are mandatory, the details attribute is conditionally mandatory and target, 1 status, moreInfo, and internalMessage attributes are optional.
+[RSG-89] Errors MUST NOT expose security-critical data or internal technical details, such as call stacks in the error messages.
 [RSG-90] The HTTP Header: Reason-Phrase (described in RFC 2616) MUST NOT be used to carry error messages.